himanshukadian/priceIQ/snapshots/phase1/README.md

 - **Mock-First Architecture**: All modules have mock implementations for testing

 ### Design Fixes Applied
+1. **Category-Specific Attributes**: Fixed the issue where query normalizer returned same attributes for all categories
-1. **Category-Aware Site Selection**: Fixed the issue where all sites were assumed to support all categories
+2. **Category-Aware Site Selection**: Fixed the issue where all sites were assumed to support all categories
-2. **Realistic Search Results**: Fixed the issue where all sites returned the same links for every product
+3. **Realistic Search Results**: Fixed the issue where all sites returned the same links for every product
-3. **Missing Data Handling**: Fixed the issue where missing HTML/data would crash the pipeline
+4. **Missing Data Handling**: Fixed the issue where missing HTML/data would crash the pipeline
-4. **Modular Configuration**: Updated config structure to support category-specific mappings
+5. **Modular Configuration**: Updated config structure to support category-specific mappings

 ## 📁 Files in This Snapshot